Yugoslavia at the 1992 Winter Olympics

 Yugoslavia was represented at the 1992 Winter Olympics in Albertville, France by the Yugoslav Olympic Committee.

 In total, 25 athletes including 22 men and three women represented Yugoslavia in six different sports including alpine skiing, biathlon, bobsleigh, cross-country skiing, luge and speed skating.

 This was the last time that the Socialist Federal Republic of Yugoslavia would compete at the Winter Olympics following the breakup of Yugoslavia.
+As Croatia and Slovenia had already become independent and competed with separate teams for the first time in Albertville, the Yugoslav team consisted of athletes from three constituent republics that were still formally part of Yugoslavia (Bosnia and Herzegovina, Montenegro, and Serbia) as well as from Macedonia.

 Competitors

 In total, 25 athletes represented Yugoslavia at the 1992 Winter Olympics in Albertville, France across six different sports.